ActionCactus/halo-sdk/src/api-blueprints.md

 + `updatedAt` (string, optional) - A timestamp of when the resource was last updated.
 The format is: "yyyy-MM-dd'T'HH:mm:ssZ" e.g. "2016-02-14T16:32:47-0500"

-## Dispatcher (object)
+## Extension (object)
-Halo provides internal hooks that broadcast events on defined 'channels'.
-Dispatchers provide a dynamic delivery mechanism that will dispatch messages in a specific medium.
+Plugins can define extension points that implement service interfaces from the core.
+These extension points are automatically filtered into their appropriate categories but are returned from their respective endpoints as extensions.

 ### Properties
 + `id` (string, optional) - A unique, system assigned record identifier.
 Dispatchers are extension based resources and so this ID does not conform to standard system resource ID formats.
 This is a 10 character alpha-numeric ID.
 + `name` (string, optional) - A human readable name assigned to the dispatcher.
 + `description` (string, optional) - A human readable description assigned to the dispatcher.
++ `meta` (object, optional) - Metadata attached to the extension.
+This data will vary depending on the type of extension.

-## Dispatcher Protocol (object)
+## Plugin (object)
-Dispatchers need to define a minimum of 1 protocol.
-Protocols define the delivery protocols defined by the dispatcher.
+Plugin are independent packages that can be installed/removed at runtime by users to extend the core Halo functionality.

 ### Properties
-+ `type` (string, optional) - The type name assigned to the dispatcher protocol.
-+ `options` (enum, optional) - An optional collection of the protocol definition options required to make the dispatcher function as a dispatcher.
-Note that this is the definition not the actual stored value. e.g. An email dispatcher needs the user to define the email addresses that the message should be dispatched to.
-    + `TEXT`
-    + `PASSWORD`
-    + `TEL`
-    + `URL`
-    + `EMAIL`
-    + `BOOLEAN`
-    + `RADIO`
-    + `CHECKBOX`
-    + `LIST`
-    + `COLOR`
-    + `DATE`
-    + `DATE_TIME`
-    + `TIME`
-    + `NUMBER`
-    + `RANGE`

-## Engine (object)
-Engines are a type of extension that provide Halo support for specific hardware.
-Engines are generally proprietary extensions provided by the manufacturers to allow Halo support for their internal communication protocols.

-### Properties
-+ `manufacturer` (string, optional) - The manufacturer of the hardware that the engine provides support for.
-+ `model` (string, optional) - The model of the hardware that the engine provides support for.
-+ `description` (string, optional) - A human readable description of the engine.
 + `id` (string, optional) - A unique, system assigned record identifier.
-Engines are extension based resources and so this ID does not conform to standard system resource ID formats.
-This is a 10 character alpha-numeric ID.

-## Extension (object)
-Extension are independent packages that can be installed/removed at runtime by users to extend the core Halo functionality.

-### Properties
-+ `id` (string, optional) - A unique, system assigned record identifier.
-Engines are extension based resources and so this ID does not conform to standard system resource ID formats.
-This is a 10 character alpha-numeric ID.
-+ `title` (string, optional) - A human readable title assigned to the extension.
+The ID format is made up as follows: : where cluster-id is the id of the cluster.
+Halo can have a maximum of 32,767 clusters (2^15-1).
+The cluster-position is the position of the record inside the cluster.
+Each cluster can handle up to 9,223,372,036,854,780,000 (2^63) records, namely 9,223,372 Trillion of records!
++ `global` (boolean, optional) - A flag indicating whether the plugin is globally accessible.
+Globally accessible plugins can be accessed for usage by all system users.
+Non global plugins are context sensitive resources and must be shared via teams and projects.
-+ `name` (string, optional) - A unique package name assigned to the extension.
-This is usually a code based workspace assignment.
++ `name` (string, optional) - A unique name assigned to the plugin.
-+ `description` (string, optional) - A human readable description of the extension.
++ `title` (string, optional) - A human readable title for the plugin.
-+ `author` (string, optional) - The extension author.
-+ `version` (string, optional) - The extension version.
-Although no format is imposed on extension versions, developers are encouraged to use semantic format.
-For more info see http://semver.org/
-+ `license` (string, optional) - The type of license that the extension id published under.
-+ `frameworks` (string, optional) - A description of the supported core Halo framework versions that are supported by the extension.
-This takes the format '<comparator><major>.<minor>.<patch>'. e.g. '>=1.0.0'
++ `description` (string, optional) - A human readable title for the plugin.
-+ `category` (string, optional) - The category that the extension is categorised under.
 + `homepage` (string, optional) - An optional URL of the extension homepage.
-+ `repository` (string, optional) - An optional URL of the extension repository.
++ `license` (string, optional) - The type of license that the plugin is published under.
++ `provider` (string, optional) - The plugin provider or author.
++ `categories` (array[string], required) - The category that the extension is categorised under.
++ `version` (string, optional) - The plugin semantical release version.
-+ `status` (enum, optional) - The status of the extension determines whether the extension is enabled.
-See Extension State model for more information.
++ `status` (enum, optional) - The status of the plugin determines whether it is enabled.
+See Plugin State model for more information.
     + `ACTIVE`
     + `INACTIVE`
++ `owner` (Person, optional) - Plugins are context sensitive and always have an owner (even globally accessible plugins).
-+ `icon` (binary, optional) - An optional Base64 encoded icon.
++ `createdAt` (string, optional) - An optional Base64 encoded icon.
++ `updatedAt` (string, optional)

 ## Incident (object)